cbcrg/grape-nf/README.md

 **--secondary**

-* Specifies the situation of the secondary reads *fastq* file.
+* Specifies the location of the secondary reads *fastq* file.
 * It must end in '_2.fastq'.
 * Involved in the task: rna-pipeline.
   * By default is set to the Grape-NF's location: './tutorial/data/test_2.fastq'